firehot/cocos2d-2.0-kamcord/README.md

-# cocos2d-kamcord 0.1.0 alpha
+# cocos2d-kamcord 0.9.1

 ## Introduction

 Kamcord is a built-in gameplay recording technology for iOS.
-This repository contains a Kamcord SDK that works with Cocos2D-2.0-rc1 and allows you, the game developer, to capture gameplay videos with a very simple API.
+This repository contains a Kamcord SDK that works with cocos2d-2.0-rc2 and allows you, the game developer, to capture gameplay videos with a very simple API.
 Your users can then replay and share these gameplay videos via YouTube, Facebook, Twitter, and email.

 In order to use Kamcord, you need a developer key and developer secret.
-To get these, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.
+To get these, please email Matt at <a mailto="matt@kamcord.com">matt@kamcord.com</a>.

 **Kamcord works on iOS 5 and above**.
 You can still will run without problems on older versions of iOS, though you will not be able to to record video.
 Kamcord works on the iPhone 3GS, iPhone 4, iPhone 4S, iPod Touch 3G and 4G, and all iPads.

-This is currently an alpha 0.1.0 build.
 We will be making lots of improvements and adding many features over the next few months.
 We'd love to hear your feedback and thoughts.
-If you have any questions or comments, please don't hesitate to <a href="mailto:kevin@kamcord.com"/>contact us</a>.
+If you have any questions or comments, please don't hesitate to <a href="mailto:matt@kamcord.com"/>contact us</a>.

 ## A Sample Application

 Before we explain how to use Kamcord in your own applications, let's go through a quick example that runs right out the box.
-Clone this repository to your local machine and open the project located at `Examples/cocos2d-iphone-2.0-rc1/cocos2d-ios.xcodeproj`.
+Clone this repository to your local machine and open the project located at `Examples/cocos2d-iphone-2.0-rc2/cocos2d-ios.xcodeproj`.
 Select `RotateWorldTest` from the dropdown and build and run that application.
 You should see the familiar `RotateWorldTest` from the Cocos2D suite of tests. **Make sure to run the application on a physical device with iOS 5+, not the simulator.
 Video replay is NOT supported by the simulator!**

-After 10 seconds, the Kamcord view should appear allowing you to replay a video recording of those first 10 seconds and share that video via Facebook, Twitter, and/or email. `ParticleTest`, `SceneTest`, and `SpriteTest` all work the same way.
+After 10 seconds, the Kamcord view should appear allowing you to replay a video recording of those first 10 seconds and share that video via Facebook, Twitter, YouTube, and/or email. `ParticleTest`, `SceneTest`, and `SpriteTest` all work the same way.

 `RenderTextureTest` is different in that it allows you to start and stop recording by pressing the two corresponding buttons at the top right of the screen.
 When you press `Stop Recording`, you will again see the Kamcord view with options to replay and share.
 Later on in this documentation, we'll walk through all the code needed to add recording and replay functionalities to `RenderTextureTest`.

 There is no practical limit on how long you can record for.
 Everything gets written immediately to disk and old videos are always being erased, so the only real limitation is the device's hard drive size.
 Since modern iOS devices have 16+ GB of hard disk space, you can safely record one continuous gameplay video for over 24 hours straight, an upper limit your gamers will probably never run into.

+## A Live Game Sample

+The team at <a target="_blank" href="http://www.sewerwars.com">Sewer Wars</a> has successfully integrated Kamcord into their game.
+Check out a <a target="_blank" href="http://kamcord.com/v/8Pm4x61dTEQ/">sample recording</a>!

 ## Installation